Monkey killings contribute to disease outbreak death tolls in Brazil & India

-RIO DE JANEIRO, Brazil; SINGHUDURG, India––Panic-driven monkey massacres are contributing to human illness and death, and perhaps could help to spark global epidemics, warn Brazilian health officials.
+RIO DE JANEIRO, Brazil; SINGHUDURG, India––Panic-driven monkey massacres are contributing to human illness and death, with yellow fever deaths up 60% since the end of fiscal 2017, and could help to spark global epidemics, warn Brazilian health officials.

-A related “monkey fever” meanwhile raging in parts of India has recently jumped into new and very different habitat, also showing potential to spread far and wide.
+A “monkey fever” related to yellow fever, raging in parts of India, has meanwhile jumped recently into new and very different habitat, also showing potential to spread far and wide.

 At issue is simian susceptibility to Flaviviridae viruses, carried by mosquitoes and ticks.
 Killing upward of 5,000 people per year, worldwide, flaviviruses are as deadly to South American and Asian monkeys as to humans.